pcattori/what-the-heck-is-hmr/README.md

 Learn what Hot Module Replacement is and how it works by reinventing it from scratch!

+🎥 Watch my [talk at Remix Bay Area](https://www.youtube.com/watch?v=e5M_5jKPaL4) for a live demo of this tutorial!

 https://github.com/pcattori/what-the-heck-is-hmr/assets/1477317/acfdcdf9-3130-47d1-85bc-6669c57ba11c

 This tutorial focuses on the core concepts of HMR.